Foxinatel/COMS20012-Notes/csb.typ

 == Memory Layout
 #definitions(
   [Stack],[Scratch space for a thread of execution.
 When a function is called, a block is reserved on the top of the stack.
-When that function returns, the block becomes unused and can be used the next time a function is called.], [Heap],[Used for dynamic allocation, unlike the stack, there is usually only one shared heap.]
+When that function returns, the block becomes unused and can be used the next time a function is called], [Heap],[Used for dynamic allocation, unlike the stack, there is usually only one shared heap] )
-)

-*Process as a protection boundary*
+=== Process as a protection boundary
 - The OS is responsible for isolating processes from each other.
 Processes should not directly affect other processes
 - Intra-process communication (between threads) is application responsibility
-  - Shared address space.
+  - Shared address space
-  - Shared file descriptors.
+  - Shared file descriptors

-*Physical Memory*
+=== Physical Memory
 - Maximum amount of addressable physical memory is $2^P$, where the physical address is P bits long
 - OS161's MIPS is 32 bits = $2^32$ physical addresses = maximum of 4GB memory
 - Modern CPU support large amount of addressable memory